Table of Contents

 Here are a few things you should keep in mind during the early stages of the negotiations:

-Sometimes there may be disagreements on the settlement amounts between the lawyer and the insurance carrier, and in such cases, a qualified lawyer can file a personal injury lawsuit if that is the only legal option going forward.
+Sometimes there may be disagreements on the settlement amounts between the lawyer and the insurance carrier.
+In such cases, a qualified lawyer can file a personal injury lawsuit if that is the only legal option in the future.

 Ehline Law and our attorneys have substantial trial experience and are not afraid to take insurers to court to get our clients the compensation they deserve.

-Going to court can be expensive and also lead to bad publicity for a huge insurance company, especially when dealing with Allstate, and they would prefer to settle matters outside of court.
-Having a law firm with vast trial experience can work well for your personal injury case.
+Going to court can be expensive and lead to bad publicity for a huge insurance company, especially when dealing with Allstate, and they would prefer to settle matters outside of court.
+A law firm with vast trial experience can work well for your personal injury case.